UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 ---

 ## Overview
-Zigbee2mqtt is an open-source project that allows the connection of devices with Zigbee connectivity of different brands.
-It allows the integration in Home Assistant thanks to the bidirectional passing of messages from the network to MQTT.
-Also, we need a zigbee adapter, this is the zig-a-zig-ah! (zzh!).
+Zigbee2mqtt is an open-source project that enables the interconnection of different-brand devices with Zigbee connectivity.
+It can also be integrated with Home Assistant thanks to the bidirectional message relay from the network to MQTT.
+Additionally, we need a zigbee adapter, this is the zig-a-zig-ah! (zzh!).

 ## Ingredients